When we talk about productivity and ADHD, most people immediately think about planners, time management, or motivation.

 But before any of that works, your nervous system has to feel safe and supported.

 So many of my clients come to me saying, “I just need to try harder.”
 What we usually discover is that they do not need more effort.
-They need more regulation.
+They need to be more regulated.

-Micro-regulation is the practice of supporting your nervous system in small, consistent ways throughout the day.
+Micro-moments of regulation support your nervous system in small, consistent ways throughout the day.
 These are not dramatic resets.
 They are tiny moments of awareness and adjustment that keep you within your window of tolerance so you can think clearly, make decisions, and follow through.

 Inside my coaching practice, I use a framework to help clients problem solve when they feel stuck or procrastinate: